vladyslavkuliani/functions-exercises/README.md

 > I was a able to complete all of the mathematical functions, but the string related functions were difficult for me.
 I spoke with the evening TA and she helped me solve the ASCII triangle function.
 I'm still feeling iffy on writing my own loops.

 Push your updates to GitHub and add a link to the repo to the "My Work" section of your website!
+Name the link `HW #2 - Function-Exercises'

 ## Function Definitions!